S.N. Turner and Associates

 What can I expect during my first session?

 During your initial visit you can expect to discuss the presenting problem which ultimately led you to explore therapy.
-The therapy process, insurance limitations and confidentiality will be discussed in detail.
-Your initial visit is a time for you and your therapist to get to know one another and to determine if it is a good fit for what you are seeking.
-In getting to know you the therapist will ask that you provide very specific information including but not limited to your childhood, current / past relationships, social history and current situation.
-This can be an overwhelming process.
-Please be sure to share your feelings with your therapist.
+The therapeutic process, insurance limitations and confidentiality will be discussed in detail.
+Your initial visit is a time for you and your therapist to get to know one another and begin the process of building a rapport with one another.
+In getting to know you the therapist will ask that you provide very specific information including but not limited to your childhood, current/past relationships, social history and medical history.
+This can be an overwhelming process for some.
+Please be as honest as possible and be sure to share your feelings with your therapist.

 This website uses cookies.